 - This laboratory course presents the principles and practice of compressed-gas as a life-support system for underwater hyperbaric exposure.
 This course is designed to develop proficiency in the basic skills required to perform safe underwater operations.

 - Certifications earned: Open Water and Advanced Open Water Diver.

 CJE 4763 / CJE 5767 - Scientific Underwater Investigation (3)

 - This course builds upon the Introduction to Underwater Investigation course by providing the technology to collect data in an underwater environment according to the scientific method.
-The course delineates the similarities and differences of investigative techniques used in forensic science and other science disciplines that function underwater.
+The course the techniques used in science disciplines that function underwater.

 CJE 4763L / CJE 5767L - Scientific Underwater Investigation Laboratory (1)